 What will happen to our patients during a strike?

-We are required to give a ten-day notice before our strike.
-It is then Kaiser’s responsibility to reschedule procedures, hire temporary replacements, and make a plan to provide care.
+When we gave our 10-day notice to strike, it became Kaiser’s responsibility to reschedule procedures, hire temporary replacements, and make a plan to provide care.

 Can non-union members or members of other unions join our strike line?

 Yes.
 Other workers can lend support and make an individual decision not to cross our picket line.